Nadja1611/Lifting-based-variational-multiclass-segmentation/README.md

  ## Example
- The feature maps are extracted either by the application of Gabor filters of a suitible RGB filtering.
+ The feature maps are extracted either by the application of Gabor filters of a suitable RGB filtering.
 The provided code examples were used to create the following figures visualized in the paper.

 <img src="./butterfly_example.png">
 <img src="./Brodatz3.png">